abiolaah/next-nefllix-clone/README.md

 - **MovieList** - Horizontal scrolling list of MovieCards
 - **Navbar** - Navigation and user controls
 - **Auth Forms** - Login and registration forms
+- **SearchBar** - Search input with filtering
+- **Profile** - Display media list based on Profile
+- **InfoModal** - Extend feature to dynamically display media data based on media type i.e. tv or movies; for tv, displays seasons and episode info.
+- **Watch** - Watch allows to watch a single video for movies and allows to watch an episode, upon ending the episode, it will automatically play the next episode.

 ## API Routes